otagobioinformaticsspringschool/2022-obss-day3/_episodes/04-draft-assembly.md

 ## 4.2 Assembling a genome

 Today we will be using [Flye](https://github.com/fenderglass/Flye), an assembler designed to work with long-read data.
 Flye has modes for Nanopore and PacBio long-read data, that take into account the characteristics specific to each data type.
+We will use the `--nano-raw` mode to pass just our Nanopore data (labelled 'ont').

 Although genome assembly algorithms are complex, using an assembler is typically very straightforward.
 Let's make the script `flye.sl`, containing the content below.